viadee/bpmn.ai/README.md

 # Components

-## Spark-Importer
+## bpmn.ai-core

-The Spark Importer contains three Apache Spark applications that are used to translate data from the Camunda engine to a data mining table that consists of one row per process instance with additional columns for each process variable.
+The bpmn.ai-core contains three Apache Spark applications that are used to translate data from the Camunda engine to a data mining table that consists of one row per process instance with additional columns for each process variable.
 This data mining table is then used to train a machine learning algorithm to predict certain future events of the process.
 The following applications are available:

 * CSVImportAndProcessingApplication